Scherrie and Susaye

 1.)
 In the Night

-Exemplified by 'In the Night' Greene, nee Greene-Brown (then married to Ed Brown) sure had an extraordinary voice; funky and growling at the same time.
-'In the Night' was simultaneously funky and jazzy ...
-For anyone interested, I think producer McDaniel was featured on the backing vocals. rating: **** stars
+Exemplified by 'In the Night' Greene, nee Greene-Brown (then married to Ed Brown) sure had an extraordinary voice; funky, growling and sexy at the same time.
+The track was simultaneously funky and jazzy ... kind of a proto-type for the evening storm radio format.
+For anyone interested, I think producer McDaniel was featured on the backing vocals.

 Both ladies have websites: